-Figure S13.
-Temporal shifts in relative abundance of Bifidobacterium-related taxa (unclassified Bifidobacterium and Bifidobacterium choerinum) following inulin and resistant starch intervention.
+Figure S15.
+Temporal shifts in the relative abundance of Bifidobacterium-related taxa following inulin and resistant starch intervention.
+The two taxa, g_Bifidobacterium and s_Bifidobacterium-choerinum, are present (using a relative abundance threshold of 1e-5) in 17% and 66% baseline samples respectively.